 Leveraging Digital Assets: Design your service delivery around digital assets (pre-recorded training, centralized portals, automated resource delivery) to drastically reduce the manual time required from the closer.

-Delegation Framework: A simple process for offloading non-core tasks (like scheduling, basic reporting, or data entry) to a virtual assistant or team member, freeing the closer to focus exclusively on closing and high-level strategy.
+Delegation Framework: A simple process for offloading non-core tasks like scheduling, reporting, or data entry to a virtual assistant or team member, freeing the closer to focus on closing and strategy.

 2. Building the Referral Engine